SimitTomar/RestPanda/docs/README.md

 # Overview

-Set of Restful CRUD APIs based on Node.js for rboilerplates, prototypes, demos & courses
+Set of Restful CRUD APIs based on Node.js for boilerplates, prototypes, demos & courses

 # Steps to setup